Create and Assign Goals

 Once set up, achievements are automatically attributed to users.
 Managers can track the progress of their teams and individual sales users can track their own contributions.

-*Users can only assign goals to users reporting to them in the Organization Hierarchy.
+*Admins and Managers can assign goals to any users reporting to them within their Organization Hierarchy.

 For e.g., in the image below, Yogesh is the Admin User and CEO, who has four Sales Managers (Rajveer, Jenny, Sameer, and Joseph) and one Sales User (Smita) reporting to him.
 Yogesh creates a Goal and assigns it to his reportees.
-While Yogesh can assign Goals to Smita, he cannot assign one to Kat, since Kat reports to Joseph.
-Only Joseph can assign Goals to Kat.
+While Yogesh can assign Goals to his reportees, he can also assign one to Kat.

 LeadSquared ACE